elioverhoef/elioverhoef.github.io/_posts/2024-08-24-supplements.md

     - **Benefits**:
       - May improve cognitive symptoms in older adults with mild to moderate dementia
       - Potentially enhances athletic performance, particularly in power output and vertical jump power
-      - Could improve the effectiveness of treatments for certain neurological conditions
+      - Increases acetylcholine in the brain for increased cognitive performance and focus
     - **Considerations**:
       - Generally well-tolerated, but recent studies suggest a potential link to increased cardiovascular risk, especially in those already at high risk for CVD
-      - More research is needed to confirm long-term effects and safety
+      - More research is needed to confirm long-term effects and safety, also regarding strokes
-      - If you have a history of cardiovascular issues, consult with a healthcare provider before use
+      - Not needed if you consume 5+ eggs daily

 ## Supplement Timing

 I take everything in the morning except for my sleep supplements.
-I also take Pure Brainpower, Alpha-GPC (300mg or 600mg, not always, for focus), and 1 of the 3 pills of Omega-3 in the afternoon (other 2 in morning).
+In the afteroon, I take Pure Brainpower, Alpha-GPC (300mg or 600mg, not always, for focus), and 1 of the 3 pills of Omega-3 (other 2 in the morning).

 ## Conclusion